 |Ask about a health guarantee and contract||Ask about a health guarantee and contract|

 |Ask how the breeder screens people before agreeing to sell puppies.|

 If you want a Frenchie in your life, you are making a great choice!
-But, you also have to be mindful of your pup’s health as well.
-Keep in mind that you need to screen your breeders well and know exactly what you want before you start looking for a pup.
+But you also have to be mindful of your pup’s health.
+Remember that you need to screen your breeders well and know exactly what you want before you start looking for a pup.
 Especially if you want a brindle pup, you want to make sure you do your due diligence before agreeing to buy from a breeder.